-GCSE results: Half a million pupils to get their grades - BBC News

-The percentage of passes will be kept the same as under the old system, in the interest of fairness.

-But some experts say the new exams are the toughest since the late 1980s.
+GCSE passes dip after tougher exams

+But the exams regulator Ofqual says a pass or grade 4 in maths would have been achieved in the upper tier paper with just 18% of the overall marks.

+For a grade 9, a 79% mark was required, while for a grade 7 - the equivalent of an A - candidates needed just over half marks.

-There has been a particular focus on maths GCSE, which was found to be more demanding, with many students posting concerns online about the exam after they sat it.
+There has been a particular focus on this maths GCSE, with many students posting concerns online about the exam after they sat it.

+Ofqual explained the higher tier paper caters for more able students and starts with with grade 4 or pass mark level questions, adding that the 18% pass mark reflected this.

 Exam boards insist that standards have been held steady, despite complaints by some students and teachers about a lack of textbooks and practice papers.